 NOTE 1: Aspects pertaining to the definition of end-user consent/authorization over APIs are in the scope of SA3.

 NOTE 2: Obtaining end-user consent is expected to leverage the RNAA framework, where it is of note that resource owner communication with the authorization function in the CAPIF core function was not in scope of Rel-18.

+NOTE 3: Some aspects may depend on interactions with SA WG2 FS_UIA_ARC.
+For example, utilisation of user-specific identities in relation to specific components of a user’s information.

 Editor’s note: The open issues of this key issue can be revisited to consider mobile metaverse constructs such as digital avatars.